tobega/tailspin-v0/TailspinReference.md

 ### Messages
 A message is sent to a processor by getting a reference to the processor and appending two colons and the message identifier, e.g. `$::length` to get the length of an array that is the _current value_.
+Note that the reference shoult be prepended with `$` if the message represents a source, with `!` if the message represents a sink and with nothing if it is a transform template.

-Processor messages are implemented as [defined templates](#defined-templates) within the processor which then run within the scope of the processor instance.
+Processor messages are implemented as [defined templates](#defined-templates), [defined sources](#defined-sources) or [defined sinks](#defined-sinks) within the processor which then run within the scope of the processor instance.
 Therefore messages can also take parameters.

 ## The System objects